MIDItransform help (online MIDI web applet)

 As with the other slide functions, you can type any number into the field for greater range and accuracy than the slider would otherwise allow (fractional numbers included).

-Instrument change / volume change
+Instrument change / volume change / pitch change

 You will need to make sure you pick the right instrument to change from, so if you wish to see what instruments the MIDI originally used, look in the "Advanced MIDI info" box.

-You may want to focus on certain instruments without the obstruction of others (volume can bet set to zero which effectively turns them off).
+You may want to focus on certain instruments without the obstruction of others (volume can be set to zero which effectively turns them off).
 Alternatively, you may want to hear Beethoven's Violin Concerto but with tubular bells instead!

 Experiment with the dozens of predefined modes or create a brand new one!
 Find out what Paul McCartney's 'Yesterday' or Mozart's 'Eine Kleine Nacht Music' sounds like in a minor key!
 How about a medieval or blues version of Abba's 'Dancing queen' or Gershwin's 'Rhapsody in Blue'?
 This functionality of MIDItransform is the most fun to mess about with and is unique to this software as far as I know.